PDBe-KB/component-pdbe-kb-header/README.md

 This web component embeds another PDBe web component: [https://github.com/PDBeurope/pdbe-autocomplete-search](https://github.com/PDBeurope/pdbe-autocomplete-search)

-In order to use all the features of this web component, retrieve the search-autocomplete component and replace the contents of the "src/app/seach-autocomplete" folder with those files.
+In order to use all the features of this web component, retrieve the search-autocomplete component and replace the contents of the `src/app/seach-autocomplete` folder with those files.

-The main template should also have the following CSS import:
+The main template (i.e. `index.html` by default) should also have the following CSS imports:
 ```angular2html
 <link rel="stylesheet" href="https://ebi.emblstatic.net/web_guidelines/EBI-Framework/v1.3/css/ebi-global.css" type="text/css" media="all"/>
 <link rel="stylesheet" href="https://ebi.emblstatic.net/web_guidelines/EBI-Icon-fonts/v1.3/fonts.css" type="text/css" media="all"/>